spencermfreeman/TransitForge/README.md

 - Primary Goal: Production of exoplanet transit light curves.
 - Development: Ongoing work on a graphical user interface (GUI) and existing features, decrease overhead computation.
 - Target Data: The pipeline aims to support analysis of existing TESS data with libraries such as Astropy, the Photutils sub-package, and personal/group observational data.
-- Functionality: Designed to work similarly to AstroImageJ, but in a more condensed and streamlined manner.
+- Functionality: Designed to work similarly to AstroImageJ, but in a more condensed and streamlined manner, tailored to STEPUP operations.

 ## GUI Preview